tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 ---
 # The Free City of Tollen

 A bustling port on the [[River Volta|Volta]] River, which forms the border between [[Sembara]] and [[Vostok]], the Free City of Tollen is an independent city-state.
 Founded thousands of years ago, it has navigated the politics of the region and maintained its independent for centuries.
 It is a haven for merchants, traders, intellectuals, mages, and scholars, and is known for its university as well as its reputation as a trading port.
-Sailors from Tollen ply [[the Green Sea]], bringing back goods from near neighbors as well as the far East.
+Sailors from Tollen ply [[The Green Sea]], bringing back goods from near neighbors as well as the far East.
 Tollen is a cosmopolitan city, where [[humans]], [[halflings]], [[dwarves]], [[stoneborn]], [[lizardfolk]], and even [[Elf|elves]] and stranger species can be found living together.
 ## History

 Tollenders are deeply proud of their long history, and many will claim that Tollen is the oldest continually occupied [[Humans|human]] city in the world.
 Whether true or not is hard to know, but regardless Tollen's history stretches deep into the past.
 ### Founding

 Tollen was originally founded on the north bank of the [[River Volta|Volta]] river by the first mariner migrants from [[Hkar]], before [[the Downfall]], in the year 3902 by the Dwarven reckoning.
-Although the western edge of [[the Green Sea]], and the [[Western Gulf]], is originally something of a frontier backwater, over the next 100 years Tollen becomes a center of commerce and trade, a place where the mariner culture, the northern culture of [[the highlands]], and the non-[[humans]] ([[lizardfolk]] and [[halflings]], mostly) of the [[western Green sea]] mingle.
+Although the western edge of [[The Green Sea]], and the [[Western Gulf]], is originally something of a frontier backwater, over the next 100 years Tollen becomes a center of commerce and trade, a place where the mariner culture, the northern culture of [[The Highlands]], and the non-[[humans]] ([[lizardfolk]] and [[halflings]], mostly) of the [[Western Green Sea]] mingle.
 Even in this early age, Tollen was a religiously open and cosmopolitan place, and the worship of [[Kaikkea]], the ocean goddess of the early mariners and now the Skaer people, coexisted with the developing Kestavan tradition.

 ### Downfall and Rebirth

 In 4050s, [[the Downfall]] Wars begin, and Tollen is cut off from the [[eastern Green Sea]], as long voyages become too dangerous.
 The ocean itself turns violent, as storms wrack the seas and the great swamps to the south start to dry.
 By 4122, when [[the Downfall]] Wars have ended, Tollen is virtually abandoned, and the land that will become [[Sembara]] depopulated, settled by scattered villages of farmers, with [[Embry]] and a few other river towns among the only significant population settlements.

-By the 4200s, the Skaer have established themselves as the dominant mariner culture in the [[western Green Sea]], and resettle and rebuild Tollen.
+By the 4200s, the Skaer have established themselves as the dominant mariner culture in the [[Western Green Sea]], and resettle and rebuild Tollen.
 Over the next 300 years, the Skaer grow stronger, spreading along the coast as far south as the mouth of the [[River Semb|Semb]], raiding upriver for timber and impressed sailors to row their great ships, and seeking converts for their religion.
 Tollen develops as a major trade center for the emerging Skaer empire, and begins to grow again.

 ### Drankorian Influence